jsutcodes/email-client/README.md

 -Goals, what are they, what Am i trying to build?
 - Always be building for the future. what patterns should i use? what can I do to follow best practices
 - Keep things immutable but extendable
+- Blog: Notes on what i struggled with? how would i change, what are my worries, how to i plan to handle certain problems?